babelouest/ulfius/INSTALL.md

 ### Note

 Here libcurl4-gnutls-dev for the example, but any `libcurl*-dev` library should be sufficent, depending on your needs and configuration.
+Note that gnutls is mandatory for websocket management and https support.

 Also, it seems that Debian Wheezy uses an old version of libjansson (2.3), you can either upgrade to jessie or download the latest version of libjansson from [github](https://github.com/akheron/jansson).